romanschneiter/weatherDataAnalysis/README.md

 # weatherDataAnalysis

--Data gets read from csv and stored in data class WeatherData -Data gets read and concatinated from csv for the specific stations which will be analysed
+•Data gets read from csv and stored in data class WeatherData •Data gets read and concatinated from csv for the specific stations which will be analysed

--the filterfunction sets only values with value 60.0, 60.0, 60.0, 0.0 to 0.0, 0.0, 0.0, 0.0  (Values with 60.0, 60.0, 60.0, 14.54 will get handled as a normal value for the calculation)
+•the filterfunction sets only values with value 60.0, 60.0, 60.0, 0.0 to 0.0, 0.0, 0.0, 0.0  (Values with 60.0, 60.0, 60.0, 14.54 will get handled as a normal value for the calculation)
--there is an console interaction if the user want to analyse a specific time period additionaly in the given range from 03.01.2020 until 01.01.2021
+•there is an console interaction if the user want to analyse a specific time period additionaly in the given range from 03.01.2020 until 01.01.2021
--as default the hole data will be processed
+•as default the hole data will be processed

 ***-the calculations for avg temperature, min temperature, max temperature, avg windSpeed is done first for the Stations***
 1. filter the the stations which should be analysed which matches the WeatherData